belamajoros/money-printer/ENHANCED_FEATURES_SUMMARY.md

 The system is now production-ready for dry trading and testing.
 To enable live trading:
 1. Set `LIVE_TRADING = True` in `trade_runner.py`
-2. Ensure sufficient USDT balance in Binance account
+2. Ensure sufficient USDC balance in Binance account
 3. All safety features and logging will work the same way

 **The money printer is ready to go BRRR! 🔥💰**